adimand/acquaa-org/Integrations.md

 To integrate with internal systems, the options we propose (in order of preference)

 1. Expose APIs to provide this information
+ - secured via an API key or JWT.
+ - subject to rate limitations.
+ - SLAs will be clearly defined and upgrades/outages clearly communicated.
 2. Send events/messages to a callback URL(webhook)
+ - customer exposes an API endpoint where Acquaa can send events as they occur.
+ - message contract will be published.
+ - secured via an API key or JWT.
 3. Custom integration with the system (this is time-consuming and expensive as we'll need to get an insight and access into the customer's internal systems).
 If done, it will most likely be through a proxy fronting the internal system.

 ## Data Import